Basketball Referee

 As I have stated before, refs can ask the home management function to eject fans from the gym.
 The refs have to be careful because after the game they may have to answer to the assignment chairman after the coach or principal complains.
 Anyway, during a game if I wanted to eject a fan I would not let the game proceed until the fan was ejected.

-Asked by Don almost 9 years ago
+Asked by Anonymous about 9 years ago

 When does an assist begin & end. ex.
 If a player inbounds the ball to another player & the second player dribbles down court & scores does the first player still get an assist?